bids-apps/PyMVPA/README.md

 	bids/pymvpa \
 	/bids_dataset /outputs participant_test -k objectviewing -c face house -p 1 2 -d -z
 ```
-## Special considerations
+## Special Considerations
-Note that the app concatenates functional runs into a single NIfTI for each subject (in participant_prep) which is in the order of GB and will then be fed into participant_test.
-So make sure your RAM is ready for that!
+Note that functional runs get concatenated into single NIfTI files for each subject, so be mindful of your memory capacity.